Luxor! Wow, still a dream come true to being able to see this place. Luxor is located on the east bank of the Nile River in southern Egypt.

 Luxor Temple Museum

-The Luxor Museum was inaugurated in 1975.
-Some items on display are grave goods from the tomb of the 18th dynasty pharaoh Tutankhamun (KV62 at the Valley of the Kings) and a collection of 26 New Kingdom statues that were found buried in the Luxor statue cache in the nearby Luxor Temple in 1989.
+The Luxor Museum started in 1975.
+Some of the items on display are grave goods from the tomb of the 18th century.
+Dynasty Pharaoh and a collection of 26 New Kingdom statues that were found buried in the Luxor statue cache in the nearby Luxor Temple in 1989.
 The royal mummies of two pharaohs – Ahmose I and Ramesses I.

 If you like taking your time at these things, I suggest going on your own, so you can go at your own pace!